-- 1. Why do you think Puerto Rican parrots have green feathers?
-Does this adaptation help them survive in their environment?
-Would this be an example of a physical or behavioral adaptation? - 2.
-Describe several physical and behavioral adaptations of Puerto Rican parrots.
-What do they need to have or be able to do to survive in their environment? - 3.
-What does a hurricane and Christopher Columbus plus Spanish settlers have in common?
+- 3. What does a hurricane and Christopher Columbus plus Spanish settlers have in common?
 Why would the authors connect hurricanes with the Spanish settlers on the same page of the book?
-What impact did hurricanes and the coming of the Spanish have on Puerto Rico and on the parrots? - 4.
+What impact do hurricanes and the coming of the Spanish settlers have on Puerto Rico and on the parrots? - 4.
 Why do you think the authors chose the title Parrots Over Puerto Rico for the book, instead of something like The History of Puerto Rico?
 What does this choice demonstrate about the authors' perspective? - 5.
-Why did both Spain and the United States want to control Puerto Rico? - 6.
-Why do you think the governments of the United States and the Commonwealth of Puerto Rico worked together to create the Puerto Rican Parrot Recovery Program?
-Why was it important to save an animal species? - 7.
-How did the scientists demonstrate persistence and creativity? - 8.
+Why do both Spain and the United States want control of Puerto Rico? - 6.
+Why do you think the governments of the United States and the Commonwealth of Puerto Rico work together to create the Puerto Rican Parrot Recovery Program?
+Why is it important to save an animal species? - 7.
+How do the scientists demonstrate persistence and creativity? - 8.
 Why do you think the scientists are not named in the main part of the book?
 They are real people, and yet they are not identified.
 Why might the authors do this?
 What does this choice demonstrate about the authors' perspective? - 9.
 What character traits do the scientists have?
 How would you describe their actions?
-Think about what they have done and continue to do with the parrots.
-Do you think the authors want you to aspire to be like these scientists?
+Do you think the authors want you to aspire to be like the scientists?
 What makes you think so?

 - 10. Why do the scientists separate the aggressive parrots from the gentler parrots?
-How does this help more parrots survive?
+How does this help the parrots survive?
 Is this an example of a physical or a behavioral adaptation? - 11.
 Why do the scientists cage younger parrots with adult parrots?
 How does this help more parrots survive?
 Is this an example of a physical or behavioral adaptation? - 12.
-How are the aviaries similar to and different from zoos? - 13.
+Compare the aviaries to zoos. - 13.
 Why do you think the scientists want to release captive-bred parrots into the wild, rather than just keeping them in the aviaries?
-What are the risks of releasing captive born and raised parrots into the wild?
-How might those parrots have additional challenges compared to wild-born parrots? - 14.
-If you were in charge of one of the aviaries, would you release the captive-born parrots into the wild or would you keep them in captivity?
+What are the risks of releasing captive-born and -raised parrots into the wild?
+How might these parrots have additional challenges compared to wild-born parrots? - 14.
+If you were in charge of the aviaries, would you release the captive-born parrots into the wild or would you keep them in captivity?
 Why?
-What are the benefits and challenges of releasing?
-What are the benefits and challenges of keeping animals in captivity? - 15.
+What are the benefits and risks of releasing?
+Of keeping the animals in captivity? - 15.
 What do you think the authors want you to learn from this book about the history of the Puerto Rican parrot?
-What is the main idea of the book?
-What are supporting details that confirm the main idea? - 16.
-What does this book teach about sustainability and the impact of humans on sustainability practices and efforts? - 17.
-Do you think it is important for communities and governments to save endangered species?
+What is the main idea of the book? - 16.
+What does this book teach about sustainability and the impact of humans on sustainability practices and efforts?

+- 17. Do you think it is important for communities and governments to save endangered species?
 Why do you think so?
-What might happen if we didn't promote children's education programs or create safe places for wildlife? - 18.
+What might happen if we don't promote children's education programs or create safe places for wildlife? - 18.
 How might the Puerto Rican parrot be a symbol for the people of Puerto Rico? - 19.
 The main text and the afterword both give facts about the Puerto Rican parrot and the recovery efforts.
 How are those sections different from each other?
 How are they similar?
-How are both texts examples of informational nonfiction?
+How are both texts examples of nonfiction?